SE2-group4/PULSBS/Retrospectives/SprintRetrospective3.md

 - What lessons did you learn (both positive and negative) in this sprint?
   - POSITIVE
    - initial discussion about page design improves the quality of the development process
+   - sometimes asking colleagues for help can save a lot of time
   - NEGATIVE
+   - don' understimate a task that you are doing alone for first time

 - Which improvement goals set in the previous retrospective were you able to achieve?
   - augment threshold for coverage (80%)